 Microbiology students are expected to participate in two semesters of teaching.
 Teaching requirements are fulfilled during the second or third year.
 Students are not expected to teach during their first year.

 Microbiology graduate students are expected to attend and participate in the:

 - Microbiology Graduate Program Seminar Series

 A dissertation prospectus (a clearly written statement summarizing the nature and scope of the dissertation research) and a provisional dissertation title are required by the Graduate School by the end of the third year.
 The dissertation prospectus is prepared by the student in consultation with her or his research advisor and thesis advisory committee.

 - Course requirements

 After these requirements are fulfilled, a student will be admitted to candidacy for Ph.D. degree.
 These requirements are usually met in the first three years of the program.

 Students must write a description of their dissertation research.
 The dissertation is read by three faculty members, two from within the University and one outside the University.

-Students are reminded that the policies of the Graduate School us be followed.
-Any questions regarding these polices should be addressed to your assistant or associate dean.
+Students are reminded that the policies of the Graduate School must be followed.
+Any questions regarding these polices should be addressed to your Assistant or Associate Dean.